Hugo-bot79/PHYS3116_Astrophysics-group-2/Assessment task meeting notes 1 - 25.9 abhi.md

 Assessment task meeting notes for the first meeting
+# Date: tutorial on Thursday, 25/09/2025, additional meeting on Sunday, 28/09/2025.
+Note: We have to fixed the problems on VS code and Github, so we will have an additional meeting on Sunday to finish the markdown note.
 # Group meeting 1
 # Attendee: Hugo Chen, XingKun Feng, Abhinaya Jeyandran